Professional wrestling strikes: Wind-up punch

 A theatrical variation in which the wrestler rotates the attacking arm in a "winding-up" motion before striking the opponent, making the punch appear more effective in the same way as a bolo punch in boxing.
+Hulk Hogan is known for this move as a babyface earlier in his career.

 Senton

 In the same sense of a press or a splash, the wrestler jumps over an opponent, but in this case the attacker falls lower-back first or into a sitting position.
+Some wrestlers may perform this move in a cannonball style.